IBM-Bluemix-Docs/mass-data-migration/index.md

 1. The device will arrive pre-configured for your data load.
 Basic [powering/connectivity instruction](user-instructions.html) will be included.
   **Note**: User name and storage pool password will be provided separately.
 2. Point browser to the static IP address you provided in the order form.
-3. Login, supply password to unlock the empty storage pool.
+3. Log in, supply password to unlock the empty storage pool.
 4. Mount the NFS share on your server.
 5. Re-run your DataShuttle inventory to ensure any new files that may have been created since the application are captured.
 6. Run the DataShuttle copy to move the data.